MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/api.md

 ><big>Looking for a specific API call?
 [Look in this online API reference.](https://microsoft.github.io/deployr-api-docs/9.0.1/)</big>

+## R for Application Developers
 While data scientists can work with R directly in an R console window or R IDE, application developers need a different set of tools to leverage R inside applications.
 The API exposes Microsoft R Server-hosted **R analytics web services**, making the full capabilities of R available to application developers on a simple yet powerful Web services API.

 As an application developer integrating with these web services, typically your interest is in executing R code, not writing it.
 Data scientists with the R programming skills write the R code.
 Then, using some core APIs, this R code can be published as a Microsoft R Server-hosted analytics Web service.

-Once R code is exposed by R Server as a web service, an application can make API calls to pass inputs to the service, execute the service and retrieve outputs from the service.
-Those outputs can include R object data, R graphics output such as plots and charts, and any file data written to the working directory associated the current R session.

-To simplify the integration of R analytics web services using these APIs, you can build and use [an API client library stub](#swagger).

 <br>

-## Core Operationalization APIs
+## Core APIs for Operationalization

+ The core operationalization APIs are REST APIs that expose a wide range of R analytics services to client application developers.
+These REST APIs are described in a Swagger-based JSON document, `rserver-swagger-9.0.1.json`, which is delivered with the product.
+You can get access to all the core APIs for operationalization using a client library built from this Swagger-based JSON document.
+[Learn more about building libraries from swagger.](#swagger)

 The core R Server operationalization APIs can be grouped into several categories, including: [Authentication](#authentication), [Web Services](#services), [Sessions](#sessions), [Snapshots](#snapshots), and [Status](#status).
-These REST APIs are described in a [Swagger-based JSON document](#swagger) delivered with the product.

 <a name="authentication"></a>
 ### User Authentication APIs